 The information below is an outline of policy and procedures for handling purchase requests for cellular/radio instruments, pagers, and/or calling cards.
-This document will provide the necessary information for purchase, activation, and on-going services for the staff and faculty users of the university.
+This document provides the necessary information for purchase, activation, and ongoing services for the staff and faculty users of the university.

-The Information and Media Technology (IMT) group strives to provide the best customer service possible to all members of the university community.
+Information and Media Technology (IMT) strives to provide the best customer service possible to all members of the university community.
 The role of IMT related to this policy is to facilitate more efficient and effective business processes.

 The voice communication device policy provides guidelines regarding the following aspects of voice communication: approval process, role and responsibilities of IMT, appropriate use, role of department head/budget manager, and role of the customer.

-PolicyApproval from each individual department head/or budget manager must be received before an order can be placed, and service established.
-The department head or budget manager must have approval from a vice president or the Chief Information Officer (CIO) before placing an order.
-Once approval has been given, and the approval form signed, the process is managed by IMT’s Telecommunication Department.
+Approval from each individual department head/budget manager must be received before an order can be placed and service established.
+The department head or budget manager must have approval from a vice president or the chief information officer (CIO) before placing an order.
+Once approval has been given and the approval form signed, the process is managed by IMT’s telecommunication department.

-The university has established, and approved vendors for all the services provided.
+The university has established and approved vendors for all the services provided.
 It is at the discretion of IMT to change vendors if the service provided is no longer meeting the needs of the university.

 All services used are primarily for business purposes.
 The responsibility for managing usage lies with the staff or faculty member’s supervisor.
 If there is a need to use these services for personal use, the department/budget manager may require the staff or faculty person to reimburse the university for that portion of the invoice.
 The credit will be made to the department’s cost center account (line number 5067).
-If an employee does not have a phone instrument, or calling card issued by the university, but uses their own personal item for approved business purposes, they may put through a reimbursement expense report along with a copy of the bill.
+If an employee does not have a phone instrument or calling card issued by the university, but uses their own personal item for approved business purposes, they may put through a reimbursement expense report along with a copy of the bill.

-IMT ResponsibilitiesIMT is responsible for receiving approvals before the physical issuance of any cellular/radio services, pagers, and/or calling cards.
-This designated individual will also review the monthly charges made by each user for contractual discrepancies.
+IMT is responsible for receiving approvals before the physical issuance of any cellular/radio services, pagers, and/or calling cards.
+A designated IMT individual also reviews the monthly charges made by each user for contractual discrepancies.
 IMT performs the service of follow-up on these issues.

-The Department Head or Budget ManagerThe manager is accountable for monitoring and approving monthly Telecommunications Special Charges that are prepared by the IMT department.
+The manager is accountable for monitoring and approving monthly telecommunications special charges that are prepared by IMT.
 All charges, unless there is a contractual issue, will be charged to the department regardless of appropriate usage.

 Note: It is NOT the responsibility of IMT to monitor appropriate business usage.

-The customer should obtain the appropriate approvals as outlined above and provide the IMT support desk with the account number and line to be billed if applicable.
+The customer should obtain the appropriate approvals as outlined above and provide the IMT Support Center with the account number and line to be billed if applicable.

 Approved by: John C. Reynolds, Vice President of Information and Media Technology Author: John C. Reynolds, Vice President of Information and Media Technolog